helpukraine-guide/helpukraine-guide.github.io/content/homepage/work.md

 I would like to ask **[official’s name]** for their position on this matter, and also implore them to use their mandate to push for stricter sanctions on Russia.

-In my mind, the highest priority is to remove Russia from SWIFT.

 Following this, I think we need to extend direct humanitarian aid to the people of Ukraine.

 This should include an official policy on accepting war refugees (where Slovakia has already acted in making the immigration process easier) but also in sending financial aid, medicinal supplies, and organising transports.